Mario-LopezTelecom/web_sources/_posts/2016-07-26-nutch-hdfs-elasticsearch-on-t2micro.md

 image: 2016-06-26/system_diagram.png
 ---

-As a small exercise I committed to see how far I could go into the following task definition:
+As an exercise I committed to see how much I could accomplish of the following task definition:

 > Configure an HTTP crawler on Amazon AWS (Free Tier) with high performance and index a couple of websites.
 >